top of page

 Tzipora (Tzippy) Nussbaum

-Tzippy is a first-year student in the Clinical Psychology Health Emphasis Ph.D. program at
+Tzippy is a third-year student in the Clinical Psychology Health Emphasis Ph.D. program at

 Ferkauf.
 She graduated with a B.A. in Psychology with Honors from Touro University.
 Prior to